 Comparative Analysis: 10 Most Liveable Cities

-The following visualizations compare key urban green infrastructure metrics across all 10 cities, derived from Sentinel-2 satellite imagery analysis conducted in December 2025.
-These metrics provide objective, data-driven insights into each city's vegetation coverage, urban development intensity, and blue-green infrastructure networks.
+The following visualizations compare key urban green infrastructure metrics across all 10 cities, derived from Sentinel-2 satellite imagery.
+These metrics provide objective, data-driven insights into each city's vegetation coverage, urban development intensity, and blue-green infrastructure.

 Total Green Cover Comparison

-Figure 1: Total green cover percentage across all 10 cities, measured using NDVI (Normalized Difference Vegetation Index) from Sentinel-2 satellite imagery.
+Figure 1: Total green cover percentage across all 10 cities, measured using NDVI from Sentinel-2 satellite imagery.
 Higher percentages indicate more extensive vegetation coverage including parks, forests, gardens, and green corridors.

 Mean NDVI (Vegetation Health Index)